 Learn the key skills, production values and critical thinking required for the creation of compelling audio-visual narratives.
 You will be guided by a faculty that includes noted filmmakers, researchers, photographers and industry practitioners.

-Designed to accommodate working participants, this intensive workshop enables you to gain valuable new skills, refresh or re-focus your existing knowledge base & make valuable professional connections.
+This intensive workshop enables you to gain valuable new skills, refresh or re-focus your existing knowledge base & make valuable professional connections.

 Work with other creative image-makers in our purpose-built facilities and on location during a challenging and rewarding week-long course of study.

 - The Adobe Creative Suite©, with emphasis on Premiere©, After Effects© and Muse©/Spark©.

 - Image and sound recording: equipment, best practice workflows and file management.